eyecatchup/GWT_IndexStatus-php/README.md

 ## Introduction

 Since Googlebot was born, webmasters around the world have been asking one question: Google, oh, Google, are my pages in the index?
-In June 2012 Google answered that question with a new feature in Webmaster Tools called 'Index Status'.
+In July 2012 Google answered that question with a new feature in Webmaster Tools called 'Index Status'.
 Further information can be found here: http://googlewebmastercentral.blogspot.de/2012/07/behold-google-index-secrets-revealed.html.

 This PHP class lets you request that information script-wise and returns the 'Index Status'-data in JSON format.
 Also, there's an examples how to automatically download the data to CSV files.